iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 ### Example Use-Cases

 - A university issues a degree to a graduate that can be verified by potential employers.
-- A resident requests proof-of-address from their city council.
+- A resident requests proof of address from their city council.
 - An insurer issues proof that a company has liability insurance.

 ### Roles